SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 	Laps=2
 	TimeRemaining=2.47009e+06

 The shared memory of *Assetto Corsa Competizione* provides a lot more information, but this is all that is needed for Jona at the momemnt.
 Future versions of Jona will incorporate more data, as Jona gets smarter.
-Unfortunately, the shared memory interface of *Assetto Corsa Competizione* does not provide any weather information, car setup information at the moment, but time will tell.
+Unfortunately, the shared memory interface of *Assetto Corsa Competizione* does not provide any weather or car setup information at the moment, but time will tell.

 The ACC plugin writes this information to a temporary file and hands it over to Jona for each new lap.
 A special case is the flag *InPit*.
 If this is found to be *true*, the driver is currently in the pit.
-In this case, the ACC plugin informs Jona, that a pitstop is currently been undertaken, by raising the corresponding event.
+In this case, the ACC plugin informs Jona about this by raising the corresponding event.
 Another special case is the flag *Active* which is used to detect, whether you are in a simulation (race, training, whatever) right now.

 Note: If you are a developer and want to take the challenge to adopt Jona to a different simulation game, you are welcome.
 You can use the ACC plugin code and the above file format as a blueprint.
 Please feel free to contact me, if you have questions.
 I would be happy to integrate plugins for other simulation games into Simulator Controller in the future.

 ## Troubleshooting

-The biggest hurdle to overcome, when using Jona, is to find a satisfying setting for voice recognition.
-Here are some tipps:
+The biggest hurdle to overcome when using Jona, is to find a satisfying setting for voice recognition.
+Here are some hints:

   - I strongly recommend to use a head set.
-Although it is possible, and I have tested it myself, to talk to Jona using a desktop or webcam microfone, while the V12 sound from the Aston Martin is hammering from the speakers, you will get a couple of false positives in this scenario.
+Although it is possible, and I have tested it myself, to talk to Jona using a desktop or webcam microphone, it is hard to find a satisfying setup.
+Typically, you will get a couple of false positives in this scenario, while the V12 sound from the Aston Martin is hammering from the speakers.
 You have been warned...
   - Even when using headset, you might get false positives.
-The reason for that typically is a too sensitive microphone level.
-Reduce the input level of the microphone as low as possible in the Windows audio devices settings.
+The reason for that, normally is a too sensitive microphone level.
+Reduce the input level of the microphone as low as possible in the Windows audio devices settings, so that Jona still recognizes your spoken words, but does not interpret your sighs and breath noises as valid input.
   - If voice recognition is not working at all, you might need to unblock the DLLs.
 Follow the instructions in the [installation section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#installation-of-speech-recognition-libraries) above.
   - Most import: Learn the phrases, which are defined as input for Jona.
-Sometimes, only a somewhat different pronounciation is needed and everything is fine.
+Sometimes, only a somewhat different pronounciation is needed, and everything is fine.
 As a last line of defence, define your own input grammar as described above in the section about [phrase grammars](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#phrase-grammars).
-But doing this makes your upgrade path for future versions much more complicated.
+But doing this will make your upgrade path for future versions much more complicated.

-Beside that, when you encounter false recommendations from Jona, you might take a look into the brain of Jona, to see, why Jona arrived at those conclusions.
-You can do this by eenabling "Debug" mode in the configuration.
-When you are then usign Jona again, it will periodically dump its knowledge to the file "Race Engineer.knowledge" in the folder *Simulator Controller\Temp* that resides in your user documents folder.
+Beside that, when you encounter false recommendations from Jona, you might take a look into the brain of Jona to see, why Jona arrived at those conclusions.
+You can do this by enabling "Debug" mode in the configuration.
+In the next run, Jona will periodically dump its knowledge to the file "Race Engineer.knowledge" in the folder *Simulator Controller\Temp* that resides in your user documents folder.
+If you think, that you found a bug, it  would be very helpful for me, when you attach this file to any reported issue.

-And last, but not least, you might have a problem with the Shared Memory Reader for *Assetto Corsa Competizione*.
+And, last but not least, you might have a problem with the Shared Memory Reader for *Assetto Corsa Competizione*.
 Please check, if a file "SHM.data" exists in the *Simulator Controller\Temp\ACC Data* folder, which is located in your user documents folder.
 If this file does not exist, you might try a complete reinstall.